(for veterinary information only)

 Levetiracetam can be used in either cats or dogs.

 There are very few side effects with this medication.
 All seizure control medications have potential to cause drowsiness.
 Some cats lose their appetites temporarily when beginning levetiracetam.
+Vomiting and diarrhea have been reported.
+Some cats will drool after administration.

 INTERACTIONS WITH OTHER DRUGS